bet4a/d3wiki/Arrays.md

 <a name="map_entries" href="#wiki-map_entries">#</a> map.<b>entries</b>()

 Returns an array of key-value objects for each entry in this map.
 The order of the returned entries is arbitrary.
+Each entry’s key is a string, but the value has arbitrary type.

 <a name="map_forEach" href="#wiki-map_forEach">#</a> map.<b>forEach</b>(<i>function</i>)